iced-rs/awesome-iced/readme.md

 <!-- subtitle -->

-A curated list of custom widgets, resources, integrations, and projects made with/for iced
+A curated list of custom widgets, resources, integrations, and projects made with/for iced.

 <!-- image -->